 - Applicant must submit a one-page 4-H story answering the question “What does 4H mean to me?”

 - Applicant must submit a Silver Star Award Application.

 Gold Star Award Application (Word)

 The Gold Star Award is the highest county achievement award and will be awarded only once in a member’s 4-H career.
 Counties have award quotas based on the number of senior 4-H members.
 The award is presented to the most deserving young people without regard to gender.
-4-H members must be at least 15 years of age and have completed 3 years in 4-H including the current year.
-In addition to other requirements, the 4-Her must submit a recordbook in the year he or she applies for the award and must have completed projects in at least three project areas.
+In addition to other requirements, the 4-Her must submit a record book in the year he or she applies for the award and must have completed projects in at least three project areas.

 These requirements must be met in order to be eligible to receive the award:

 Requirements For The Texas 4-H Gold Star